weixian-zhang/Fuzzie/README.md

 #### Terms and Concepts

 * Fuzz Context - fuzz context contains hostname, port, number of test cases to fuzz and API operations discovered either through OpenAPI 3 spec or by writing Request Messages
-* wordlist-type - the real potential of Fuzzie is allowing user to draft out exact input format with parameters that API requires, and replace parameters with  wordlist-type.
+* wordlist-type - the real potential of Fuzzie is allowing user to write [Request Messages](#api-discovery) combined with exact input format with parameters that API requires, and replace parameters with  wordlist-type.
 Input can be in the format of JSON, XML, files, plain text or simply any format, by replacing input parameter in their format with wordlist-type,
 during fuzzing, Fuzzie will replace the input paramaters with fuzz data, thus, performing a Grey-Box testing on your REST and GraphQL APIs.
 example: